ga-chicago/Models-Mongoose-Crud/README.md

 Hints:  Are you requiring your db folder, are you requiring your model folder, What is postman used for?
 Did you click x-www-form-encoded, in the body or the params in postman?
 What are the HTTP request?
 Is the browser a client? is postman a client?
 What is a Client?
 Did you require 'body-parser'?
 Did you google the error?
 What's the deal with airplane peanuts?

+Bonus:  Create a form in a view, that submits data all the way to the database.